waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 45:** Graveler (Source: Radio)

 ## Current Bugs & Blockers
-- **Shadowing NPCs:** Certain NPCs (Mom, Teacher in Elm's House, Fisher in New Bark) will occupy the same tile as the player, preventing interaction.
+- **Shadowing NPCs:** Certain NPCs (Mom, Teacher in Elm's House) will occupy the same tile as the player, preventing interaction.
 Leaving and re-entering the map does not seem to fix this consistently.

-- **Cooltrainer & Youngster (Route 29):** Both exhibit the shadowing bug, preventing interaction.